-As a Corneal Specialist, Joel Confino, M.D. can often treat most of cornea problems and conditions and corneal diseases using non-surgical treatment options.
-However if they are not diagnosed and treated early or if they progress to where vision is compromised beyond an acceptable level, it may be necessary for Dr. Confino to perform a corneal transplant.
+Our Corneal Specialists can often treat most of cornea problems and conditions and corneal diseases using non-surgical treatment options.
+However if they are not diagnosed and treated early or if they progress to where vision is compromised beyond an acceptable level, it may be necessary to perform a corneal transplant.

 What Is A Corneal Transplant?

-A Corneal Transplant is a type of eye surgery Dr. Confino performs in order to replace diseased, damaged or scarred corneal tissue with new healthy corneal tissue.
+A Corneal Transplant is a type of eye surgery we perform in order to replace diseased, damaged or scarred corneal tissue with new healthy corneal tissue.
 Since damaged or scarred corneal tissue does not allow light to effectively pass into the eye and reach the retina, poor vision and even blindness may result from a damaged cornea.
-There are actually a number of different types of Corneal Transplants that Dr. Confino can perform, including:
+There are actually a number of different types of Corneal Transplants that we can perform.

-Penetrating Keratoplasty: This type of Corneal Transplant involves the surgical removal of the central two-thirds thickness of the damaged cornea.
-Dr. Confino removes the central portion of the damaged or cloudy cornea with a “cookie cutter” like instrument called a trephine, and replaces it with a clear cornea obtained from the eye bank.
-He then very carefully sews the donor cornea into place using sutures that are thinner than a human hair.
-To facilitate the healing of the new transplanted cornea, Dr. Confino prescribes eye drops for patients who have had corneal transplants.
-After Dr. Confino has determined that the new cornea has healed properly, he will remove the fine sutures or stitches he put in place during the surgery.
-Usually he will remove these sutures right in our office at the Eye Care & Surgery Center.
-This is the most common type of Corneal Transplant.
+This type of Corneal Transplant involves the surgical removal of the central two-thirds thickness of the damaged cornea.
+We remove the central portion of the damaged or cloudy cornea with a “cookie cutter” like instrument called a trephine, and replace it with a clear cornea obtained from the eye bank.
+We then very carefully sew the donor cornea into place using sutures that are thinner than a human hair.
+To facilitate the healing of the new transplanted cornea, we prescribe eye drops for patients who have had corneal transplants.
+After the new cornea has healed properly, we will remove the fine sutures or stitches he put in place during the surgery.
+Usually we will remove these sutures right in our office at The Eye Care & Surgery Center.
 This type of transplant has the potential to provide the clearest vision after healing because there is no interface (layer) to look through.
 However, the healing time is longer and the use of a contact lens might be required for the clearest vision.

 - Your eye remains much stronger